-The College of Allied Health Sciences at Georgia Regents University trains and educates today’s health care professionals – the therapists, technicians, administrators, managers, and assistants who are the backbone of our country’s health care workforce.
+Welcome to the College of Allied Health SciencesThe College of Allied Health Sciences at Georgia Regents University trains and educates today’s health care professionals: the therapists, technicians, administrators, managers and assistants who are the backbone of our country’s health care workforce.

 Andrew Balas, MD, PhD

 Dean and Professor, College of Allied Health Sciences

 - GRU's 2015 Christmas Tree Lighting celebration will be held Thursday, December 3rd at 6:00 p.m. on the Summerville campus.

 - Dr. Samir N. Khleif, director of the GRU Cancer Center, was honored by Augusta Economic Development Authority.

 - Consolidation provides an opportunity for a retrospective glance at the paths of two storied institutions.